-Ireland marks the national day by holding celebrations across the country.
+Celebrations are held across Ireland as well as by those with Irish ancestry across the world.
 Dublin hosts the St. Patrick's Day festival, a five-day event including a parade through the streets of the city on St. Patrick's Day and a fireworks display on the Saturday evening.
 Check the Dublin weather forecast.

 Back to the events calendar.

 17 March - Will there be a pot of gold at the end of the rainbow this St Patrick's day?
 Check your local forecast.

 St Patrick's Day is celebrated worldwide, with Irish-themed pubs hosting special events, including Irish music and dancing.